danielvdao/classycoder/README.md

 - ~~Get the SMS to send daily~~ Done with AlarmReceiver.
 - ~~Get the SMS to send three times a day (not necessary, but would be nice)~~ Decided on twice a day, but done regardless.
 - Set up the database
-- Make a nice layout
+- ~~Make a nice layout~~ Well, it's a better than nothing type of design.
+- ~~About page~~ Finally finished that one, took forever because I was so lazy.